How to work with Scotland Travel Bloggers

 Instagrammers vs Bloggers?

 I’m confused as to how this has even become a thing but apparently it has so here goes.
-Instagram is the trendy platform of the moment and brands are increasingly turning to it as a marketing tool.
+Instagram is a trendy platform of the moment and brands have been turning to it as a marketing tool.
 This is great as it’s a very useful supporting act to your overall marketing strategy and is particularly great for your branding work.
 I’m very active on it myself and you can follow me if you like.

 However, due to its current inability to handle links Instagram has an almost negligible impact on your Search Marketing efforts.
 Unlike Twitter, Facebook, Pinterest, Tumblr and most of the rest….Instagram is purely about social impact.
 It is, therefore, much more difficult to measure return on investment from an Instagram campaign compared with from visitors who have arrived on your site via Google.
-Liking nice pictures does not correspond to sales unfortunately.
+Liking nice pictures does not correspond to sales unfortunately – despite what some of the chancers (and there are many) on Instagram may have you believe.

-In reality, the top bloggers already are Instagrammers so as a marketing consultant myself I would advise working with bloggers who are active on Instagram rather than focussing on a single platform that will struggle to prove ROI.
+In reality, the top bloggers already are Instagrammers so as a marketing consultant myself I would advise working with bloggers who are active on Instagram rather than focussing on a single platform that will struggle to prove ROI and often gives highly misleading indications of true influencer capability.

 How do I know which travel bloggers to work with?